mrmupton/editablegrid/doc/README.txt

 /*
  * README.txt
  *
- * This file is part of EditableGrid.
+ * This file is part of dataGridOutput.
  * http://editablegrid.net
  *
  * Copyright (c) 2011 Webismymind SPRL